A PFX file contains all the information that makes up an X.509

 store private keys with accompanying Public key certificates protected

 with a password-based symmetric key.
-Firefox calls the files that contain
+Such files use the extensions PFX

 Once you have acquired your Personal Information exchange certificate